AxaFrance/oidc-client/packages/react-oidc/README.md

 };
 ```

-## How to get User Information : Hook method
+## How to get User Information: Hook method

 ```javascript
 import { useOidcUser, UserStatus } from "@axa-fr/react-oidc";